+to the scorching sun.
+The route passes by rice paddy fields and plantation fields, en route to the village of Hti Taing where you spend the night.

+DAY 7 Thu 07 Feb

+-

 Trek - Hti Taing - Then Taung - Inle (approximately 3 to 4 hours)

 Conditions could be cooler for the final leg of our trek to Then Taung village.
 The backdrop is beautiful, but expect a steep descent through fields of bamboo and banana trees.
 The route opens up to a lush riverside walk to the finishing line at Then Taung.
 After lunch we tour Inle Lake and its floating villages.
 Tonight will be spent around the lake celebrating.

-DAY 8 Fri 13 Oct
+DAY 8 Fri 08 Feb

+-

 Inle Lake

-Spend the day exploring the beautiful Inle lake.
+Spend the day exploring the beautiful Inle Lake.
 Visit the ruins of In Dein before heading to the lake's morning market where surrounding hill tribes come to trade their wares.
 Other highlights include many floating gardens, Phaung Daw Oo Pagoda, the weaving village of Inpawkhone and a cheroot factory, where the typical Burmese cigars are made.
 Transfer to hotel to spend the afternoon at leisure.

-DAY 9 Sat 14 Oct
+DAY 9 Sat 09 Feb

-Inle - Heho - Yangon - international flight to Bangkok

-Transferring to Heho, we fly to Yangon for a day of sightseeing.
+Inle - Heho - Yangon - international flight to Bangkok Transferring to Heho for an internal flight to Yangon for a day of sightseeing.
 A Charity Challenge guide will lead you around the city's attractions, including the Shwedagon Pagoda, the most revered Buddhist temple in Burma.
-After lunch it's back to the airport for an evening flight to Bangkok, then on to London.

-DAY 10 Sun 15 Oct

-Arrive UK

-Be sure to swap contact details with new friends and trekking partners, before arriving back in the UK early this morning.

-NB

-The itinerary is there as a guide and may change due to unusual weather patterns, the strength of the group and so on.
+After lunch, it's back to the airport for an evening flight to Bangkok, then on to London.
+DAY 10 Sun 10 Feb - Arrive UK Be sure to swap contact details with new friends and trekking partners, before arriving back in the UK early this morning.
+NB The itinerary is there as a guide and may change due to unusual weather patterns, the strength of the group and so on.
 We will do our very best to keep to the set itinerary; however we cannot be held responsible for any last minute changes that might occur.
 In all such circumstances, your challenge leader will have the final say.

-HOW TO FUND YOUR CHALLENGE

-This page provides you details of the costs of your challenge.
+HOW TO FUND YOUR CHALLENGE This page provides you details of the costs of your challenge.
 The costs below are per person.

-SELF FUNDER MINIMUM SPONSORSHIP FLEXI - - - Pay a registration fee of £350.00 Registration fee of £350.00 when you Registration fee of £350.00 when you when you book book book Then a balance of £2034.00 Raise a minimum of £4150.00 for your Then £350.00 towards challenge costs (8 weeks before your challenge) charity.
-(8 weeks before your challenge) Raise as much as you can for your Raise a minimum of £3435.00 for your charity. charity.
+SELF FUNDER MINIMUM SPONSORSHIP FLEXI - - - Pay a registration fee of £345.00 when Registration fee of £345.00 when you Registration fee of £345.00 when you you book book book Then a balance of £2136.00 Raise a minimum of £4360.00 for your Then £325.00 towards challenge costs (8 weeks before your challenge) charity.
+(8 weeks before your challenge) Raise as much as you can for your Raise a minimum of £3695.00 for your charity. charity.